|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Longman was officially declared dead on February 7, 1946.
-He is memorialized on the tablets of the missing at Manila American Cemetery.
+He earned the Air Medal with Oak Leaf Cluster and Purple Heart, posthumously.
+He is memorialized at Manila American Cemetery on the tablets of the missing.
 After his remains were identified, Longman was buried on April 12, 2014 at Rock Island Arsenal Cemetery in Rock Island, IL.

 PNG Museum Aircraft Status Card - P-38J Lightning 42-104390

 Black Sunday (2000) by Michael Claringbould mentions this loss